xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_admin_experience/index.md

         See {% link "Multiple profiles for vendors: Identifying vendor staff users" ref_386bKin8 %}

    * Can adjust the email message that is used to invite new vendor staff members to log in to their accounts.
-        See {% link "Multiple profiles for vendors: Adjusting the vendor staff invitation" ref_1dzvWFFB %}
+        See {% link "Multiple profiles for vendors: Adjusting the vendor staff invitation message" ref_1dzvWFFB %}